-4. Polyester all-purpose thread is listed in the notions as the pattern is easily made on a domestic machine.
+4. Polyester all-purpose thread is recommended in the Pattern Notions as The Sunset Beach Tote is easily sewn on a domestic machine.
 Though cotton is strong, it will not hold up to the sun and getting wet, and will deteriorate over time - maybe by the end of a heavy-use summer.

 Topstitching thread is an excellent choice for both construction and the topstitching on the bag.
 If your domestic can handle a thicker thread easily, then go ahead with that, again making sure it is polyester.

 5. The recommended needle is an 80/12 with a Microtex point.
-These are designed to not tear the fibers on coated fabrics and faux leather.
+These are designed to not tear the fibers on coated fabrics.
 Additionally, should you need to remove stitching, you will not be left with large holes and may be able to smooth with your hand or a press cloth and iron to remove any visible holes.

 Leather needles may also be appropriate as they have a wedge point and work well on coated fabrics.